Arizona State Route 61: History

-Before the creation of Arizona’s state highway system, roads in Apache County were primarily wagon trails and military routes serving ranches, farms, and mines.
-During the Territorial period (1864–1911), the U.S. Army constructed long-distance roads connecting forts such as Fort Apache to supply routes across northeastern Arizona (Arizona Transportation History, 2011.
-These routes often passed through the White Mountains and toward St. Johns, establishing corridors that later influenced state highway alignments.

-In 1913, the National Old Trails Highway Association mapped a cross-country automobile route that included an alternative alignment through Springerville and St. Johns to Holbrook, reflecting the importance of the corridor that would later form part of State Route 61.This route was incorporated into Arizona’s Seven-Percent Federal-Aid Highway System in the 1920s, ensuring federal investment in road improvements across Apache County.
+In 1913, the National Old Trails Highway Association mapped a cross-country automobile route that included an alternative alignment through Springerville and St. Johns to Holbrook, reflecting the importance of the corridor that would later form part of SR 61.
+This route was incorporated into Arizona’s Seven-Percent Federal-Aid Highway System in the 1920s, ensuring federal investment in road improvements across Apache County.

-State Route 61 was officially designated in the 1930s, connecting U.S. Route 60 east of Show Low with U.S. 191 in St. Johns before continuing to the New Mexico state line.
+State Route 61 was officially designated in the 1930s, connecting U.S. Route 60 east of Show Low with US 666 (present day US 191 in St. Johns before continuing to the New Mexico state line.
 Early construction relied on gravel and oil surfacing, with federal-aid and New Deal work-relief programs in the 1930s improving many rural roads in northeastern Arizona.
 Paving and modernization continued through the mid-twentieth century, paralleling statewide efforts to replace older dirt and oiled roads with asphalt highways.